 The definition of “significant harm” now includes witnessing violence or conflict at home.
-Harm can be alleged to have been caused by the parent/carer’s actions and/or by their failure to stop a child from being harmed.
-This is being widely used to take children from mothers who are victims of domesticviolence – instead of getting help, they are accused of “failing to protect” their children (see 17).
+Harm can be alleged to have been caused by the actions of the parent/carer as well as by the parent/carer’s failure to stop a child from being harmed.
+This is being widely used to take children from mothers who are victims of domestic violence – instead of providing mothers with the help they need to escape the situation, they are accused of “failing to protect” their children (see 17).

-Each Children’s Services department has their own local child protection procedures which are drawn up and monitored by the Local Safeguarding Children’s Board (LSCB) which spell out exactly how child protection enquiries are carried out in your area.
+Each Children’s Services department has their own local child protection procedures, are drawn up and monitored by the Local Safeguarding Children’s Board (LSCB), which spell out exactly how child protection enquiries are carried out in your area.
 They are supposed to follow government guidance which is set out in the publication called Working Together 2015.
-Local procedures must include threshold documents published by the LSCB.Local authorities with other agencies like health and education must also have guidelines for assessment which will say how cases will be managed once a child is referred to Children’s Services.
-Wherever you live, it is a good idea to ask your social worker for a copy of your local child protection and assessment procedures, so that hopefully you can monitor whether or not they are following the correct procedures and the correct time scales.
+Local procedures must include threshold documents published by the LSCB.Local authorities, with other agencies like health and education, must also have guidelines for assessment which will say how cases will be managed once a child is referred to Children’s Services.
+Wherever you live, it is a good idea to ask your social worker for a copy of your local child protection and assessment procedures – this may help you to monitor whether or not they are following the correct procedures and the correct time scales.

 Child Protection Conference

 It is vital that you take someone supportive and reliable with you to a CPC (a friend, family member or advocate).
 If you have a lawyer, they will be allowed to take notes but not to speak.
-If you don’t speak English very well, insist that an interpreter is present – CS must arrange this.
+If you don’t speak English very well, insist that an interpreter is present – Children Services must arrange this.

-If your child is old enough (usually about 10 onwards, and is considered Gillick competent they can attend.
-They can bring an advocate (who can be any responsible adult, a lawyer or an official child advocate); if your child is too young to attend or doesn’t want to, it is important that an advocate attends on their behalf.
+Your child/ren can attend if they are considered “old enough” (usually about 10 onwards), and able to understand and make their own decisions, what is called “Gillick competent”.
+Children can bring an advocate (who can be any responsible adult, a lawyer or an official child advocate). iIf your child/ren are too young to attend or doesn’t want to, it is important that an advocate attends on their behalf.
 The Chair has the power to refuse to let someone attend but must give you reasonable grounds for doing so in writing.

-If you are a victim of domestic violence you are entitled to request that you and the perpetrator are in separate rooms for the conference and the Chair goes between the two.
+If you are a victim of domestic violence you are entitled to request that you and the perpetrator are in separate rooms for the conference and that the Chair goes between the two.

 Child Protection Plan